alpyen/Overgrowth-Scripting-Helper/README.md

 ##### Helper Window
 - (later?)
 Save every step while live filtering for faster reconstruction
+- Maybe do not attach fulltext for searching and just the necessary keywords?

 ##### Settings
 - (later?)
 Set windows ontoppable